Ziggo: Small-scale introduction of fiber-to-the-home (FFTH) connections

-On a small project scale, Ziggo offers fiber-to-the-home (FFTH) connections since 2021.
-In the projects where Ziggo opts to extend the fiber-to-the-neighborhood (FFTN) into the customer's (new-build) home, significant additional construction costs like earthwork are avoided and a fiber to coax converter is still present.
+Only on a small project scale, Ziggo offers fiber-to-the-home (FFTH) connections since 2021.
+These FTTH connections are based on a radio frequency over glass (RFoG) deep-fiber network design in which the coaxial portion of the hybrid fiber coax (HFC) network is replaced by a single-fiber passive optical network (PON).
+In the projects where Ziggo opts to extend the fiber-to-the-neighborhood (FFTN) into the customer's (new-build) home, significant additional construction costs like earthwork are avoided and a RFoG fiber to coax converter is still present.
 This ensures customers can continue to use their existing equipment.
-The FFTH offered services by Ziggo are identical to their non-FFTH offerings.
+One can expect FTTH connections at larger post 2021 construction locations, with more than a hundred completely new homes to be built.
+The FFTH offered asymmetric internet services by Ziggo are identical to their non-FFTH asymmetric offerings.